China says update of news-sources list meant to fix 'chaotic dissemination' - NewsBreak

 Xie Dengke, director of the Cyberspace Administration of China's network communication bureau, told a State Council news briefing that managing online news sources was crucial to maintaining a "clear cyberspace".

-The CAC updated its list of approved news sources last month amid a regulatory crackdown on a range of industries, and raised eyebrows for its omission of Caixin here, one of the country's best-known business publications.
+The CAC updated its list of approved news sources last month amid a regulatory crackdown on a range of industries, and raised eyebrows for its omission of Caixin, one of the country's best-known business publications.

 Caixin was included in the original 2016 list, but Xie did not comment at the briefing on its exclusion this year.